nabu-platform/events-api/README.md

 ## Synchronous feedback

 In a lot of cases you want the recipient to be able to influence the original sender.

 For example you could plug in a validation routine which wants to be able to stop the save() method if the content is invalid.

 Another example could be a pluggable proxy filter where you evaluate real-time which connections must be stopped.
 In this case an asynchronous fire does not work as you have no way to interact with the method invocation.

 # Design

 To solve both issues in the above, the API provides a fire() method where the sender can clarify a response handler.

-Any response (if any) sent back by an event handler is sent to the response handler who can decide whether or not this is an appropriate response.
+Any response sent back by an event handler is sent to the response handler who can decide whether or not this is an appropriate response.

 ```java
 public interface EventDispatcher {